 Celebrating Father’s Day On The Polo Field

-The Father’s Day is all set to mark its presence on the 16th June 2019 and what better way to celebrate the day than sharing a set of inspiring stories from the world of Polo that embark the relationship of a father and child.
+Father’s Day is all set to mark its presence on the 16th June 2020 and what better way to celebrate the day than sharing a set of inspiring stories from the world of Polo that embark the relationship of a father and child.
 LA POLO shares with you anecdotes from the lives of some prominent Polo players who do not only star on the field but in real life too.
 Passing the legacy of Polo, living by the legacy of Polo and creating a legacy of the sport, these stars twinkle apart from the others.